urturn/urturn-expression-api/README.md

 - new method signature for Post#textInput([options], [callback]) where options support keys value, max and multiline, and callback receive the resulting string or null if none are typed.

+## Build Process

+We use Grunt to build the package and bower to manage our internal dependencies.
+Every dependencies must have a valid bower.json file that will list their main resources.

 ## License